 For seniors in 2020, your swing speed and center-of-gravity (CG) can both affect the ball speed and distance it travels.
 Lightweight graphite golf irons and a tungsten weighting iron set combined with a healthy CBD regiment can aid in forgiveness for symptomatic wear and tear on cartilage and joints for senior men s often leading to osteoarthritis.

-Here are of some of the signs of osteoarthritis for senior men s:
+Some of the signs of osteoarthritis for senior men:

 - Loss of flexibility

 - Bone spurs